meejah/txtorcon/docs/guide.rst

- - if you don't even want anyone to be able to decrypt the descriptor without a unique URL *and* a secret authentication token, you want **stealth** authentication (a lot less scalable; for only "a few" clients).
+ - if you don't even want anyone to be able to decrypt the descriptor without a unique URL *and* a secret authentication token, you want **stealth** authentication (a lot less scalable; for only "a few" clients less than 16 in latest Tor).

 Non-Authenticated Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For non-authenticated services, you want to create a
-:class:`txtorcon.TCPHiddenServiceEndpoint` instance.
+For all service types there is a single endpoint that you create:
+:class:`txtorcon.TCPHiddenServiceEndpoint`.
+Thus, you **are advised to
+use a factory-method to create the instance**

-You can do this via the :meth:`txtorcon.create_onion_service` factory
+You can do this with :meth:`txtorcon.Tor.create_onion_service` (for an
-function or with :meth:`txtorcon.Tor.create_onion_service`.
-It's also
+ephemeral service) or
+:meth:`txtorcon.Tor.create_filesystem_onion_service` (for an on-disk
-possible to use Twisted's ``serverFromString`` API with the ``onion:``
+service).
+It's also possible to use Twisted's ``serverFromString`` API
-prefix.
-(Thus, any program supporting endpoint strings for
+with the ``onion:`` prefix.
+(Thus, any program supporting endpoint
-configuration can use Tor Onion Services with *no code changes*).
+strings for configuration can use Tor Onion Services with *no code
+changes*).

-If you don't want to manage launching or connecting to Tor yourself,
+If you don't want to manage launching or connecting to Tor yourself
-you can use one of the three @classmethods on the class, which all
+(and thus a :class:`txtorcon.Tor` instance), you can use one of the
+three `@classmethod`s on :class:`txtorcon.TCPHiddenServiceEndpoint`,
-return a new endpoint instance:
+which all return a new endpoint instance:

  - :meth:`txtorcon.TCPHiddenSeviceEndpoint.global_tor`: uses a Tor
    instance launched at most once in this Python process (the